Atmosera-CoPilot-Dev/copilot-examples/README.md

 # copilot-examples
 Code snippets and examples demonstrating GH Copilot functionality.
 This content is complimentary to the [Copilot for Developers (Intermediate) Workshop](https://github.com/services/github-copilot-for-developers-intermediate ).

+## Branches

+* `main` - This is the starting point with _incomplete_ examples.
+There are **TODO** comments in each of the example module readme files.
+* `completed-exercises` - This is the completed exercises with working code examples.

+Generative AI, by definition, can yield very different results based on session content and variations in how questions can be asked.
+Don't expect to get identical results as `completed-exerciese`, even with the same prompts!

 # Installation

 1. Clone the repository: